Favourited 1100 times

 DIY and building projects

 Creating/ Cooking family meals

 You will experience everyday life in a New Zealand family in a non-city environment, practise your English (if you are a non-native speaker), and learn about a variety of things, such as sustainability, gardening and cooking.
 Note that we are actively working to reduce our carbon footprint and prefer workawayers who are interested and motivated to be sustainable as possible.

 This project could involve children.
 For more information see our guidelines and tips here.

-For single workawayers, a lot of the help will be childcare and cleaning help, with some gardening, cooking, animal care, and general help around the house.
-If you are a couple, additional work will include more gardening, painting, and possibly building, depending on your skills.
+For single workawayers, a lot of the help will be gardening and cleaning help, with some childcare, cooking, animal care, and general help around the house.
+If you are a couple, additional chores will include more gardening, painting, and possibly building, depending on your skills.

 Your room will be a private, comfortable guest studio in the garden (so you can sleep in on your days off without noise from the kids :-)

 Workawayers staying with us will get lots of English language experience - especially from our chatty kids, and I have also worked as an English language tutor so can offer you help too.
 You can also learn about organic gardening, sustainability and cooking.

 Limited internet access

 We are smokers